 IWRM4WASH World Waternet and NWB Fund support sustainability of drinking water supply in Tanzania area by scaling up agroforestry WATERWORX and strengthening integrated (IWRM).
 The project is part of the international WaterWorX programme of the Dutch drinking water utilities, its dedicated WaterWorX -Climate adaptation fund and is partly funded by the NWB fund.
 In October we won the NWB award of €5,000 with this project by demonstrating how we tackle climate adaptation together.
-The supplied by MORUWASA, the local water company,
+The Mindu Dam is the main source of drinking water supplied by MORUWASA, the local water company, comes from this dam.